msghaleb/AzureMonitorHackathon/challenges/challenge1.md

-## Challenge 1: Monitoring Basics and Dashboards
+## Challenge 1: Monitoring Basics, Dashboards and Alerts

 The aim of the first challenge is to understand how telemetry is collected from VMs running on Azure.
 Azure monitor and the associated sink are leveraged to collect telemetry directly into Azure monitor for dashboarding and alerting purposes.